kchenturtles/PassionfruitKitchen/content/posts/jianbing-crepe.md

 featured_categories: ["quick & easy", "one-pot"]
 tags: ["vegetarian", "pescetarian"]
 toc: true
-summary: "My dad's favorite food is probably jian bing, a Chinese street food that usually consists of a crispy whole-wheat crepe filled with egg, black bean sauce, scallions, sometimes lettuce, and a crispy cracker or fried dough piece.
-As a little bit of fun, this Father's Day I made a version using French crepe batter, which produces a smoother and softer crepe than the traditional Chinese Version.
-I don't have the plate that vendors typically use to make jian bing, but I made do with what I had.
-This dish is essentially my recreation of a jian bing, just a little bit simpler and quicker to make!"
+summary: "My dad's favorite food is probably jian bing, a Chinese street food that usually consists of a crispy buckwheat or whole-wheat crepe filled with egg, black bean sauce, scallions, sometimes lettuce, and a crispy cracker or fried dough piece.
+As a little bit of fun, this Father's Day I made a version using French crepe batter, which produces a different result than the traditional Chinese Version -- but still really good.
+I don't have the crepe pan that street vendors typically use to make jian bing, but I made do with what I had.
+This dish is essentially my recreation of a jian bing, just a little bit simpler and quicker to make at home."
 dropCap: true
 displayInMenu: true
 summer: true